georgexyz19/georgexyz.com/content/posts/flask-application-and-request-contexts.md

 note: A short post about Flask application and request contexts
 no: 57

-Application and request contexts are one of the hard to understand concepts in Flask.
+Application and request contexts are difficult concepts in Flask.
 They are easy for programmers to use, but they are not easy to understand.
 The implementation of those concepts is complicated.